 - The sportsbook may cancel the bets.
-In that case, you will be awarded back your stake; however, if you have started arbitrage betting, one of your outcomes will remain uncovered.
+In that case, you will be awarded back your stake.
+However, if you have started arbitrage betting, one of your outcomes will remain uncovered.
 This means that you are exposed to the risk of losing.
 Of course, you can try to place that bet with a different bookmaker, but the odds may not be the same.

 - Your account may be limited or closed.
-If a sportsbook finds out you tend to arb, they may limit your account of even close it.
+If a sportsbook finds out you tend to arb, they may limit your account or even close it.
 This will prevent you from fulfilling your arb mission.

 - You may get your calculations wrong.
 No one is immune from making mistakes.
 It is possible to commit an error when researching the possible opportunities and doing your calculations.

 - The odds may change.
 Sometimes after making your first bet, there might be a change in odds.
 If this happens, your arb may prove to be ineffective or non-existent.
 In that case, you either have to place the other bets you planned and accept the fact that you will lose or place no more bets after the first one and see whether you win or not.

 Frequently Asked Questions:

 There probably are plenty of questions popping into your head right now.
 Is arbitrage illegal?
 Is it a good strategy?
 How much money do I need?
 We sorted out the most common questions, and we answered them for you.
 Take a look.